FranZavalla/midnight-ui/README.md

    7. Claim rewards (if eligible)
    ```

-### Key Management
+### Key Management and Privacy

+#### Key Types
-- **Secret Keys**: 64-character hex strings used for authentication
+- **Secret Keys**: 64-character hex strings used for authentication and transaction signing
+- **Legacy Coin Public Key**: Used for verifier authorization - this is displayed when building a wallet and should be used when granting verifier permissions
-- **Public Keys**: Derived from secret keys, used for identification
+- **Public Key (from Secret Key)**: Generated from secret key using option 5 in CLI - used for beneficiary identification and claiming rewards
 - **Contract Address**: Unique identifier for each deployed contract instance

+#### Privacy Protection
+The system ensures privacy through:
+- **Beneficiary Anonymity**: Only the beneficiary and their verifying doctor know the connection between a public key and the actual person's identity
+- **Zero-Knowledge Verification**: Medical conditions are verified without exposing the actual medical data
+- **Pseudonymous Transactions**: All on-chain interactions use public keys rather than real identities

+#### Testing Configuration
+For testing purposes:
+- The **government wallet** that deploys the contract can add itself as a verifier using its legacy coin public key
+- The same wallet can then add beneficiaries (including itself) using the public key derived from its secret key
+- This allows complete end-to-end testing with a single wallet acting as government, verifier, and beneficiary

-Keep your secret keys secure and never share them publicly.
+**Security Note**: Keep your secret keys secure and never share them publicly.

 ## Development